Playtime! For Kids and Parents

 Remember the Eagles Auxiliary serves only the freshest steaks and the good fresh cut, home-cooked French fries.
-Friday, Sept.
-27 the special is a 2-piece halibut for $9 or 3-piece halibut for $11 with hosts Dianne Moore and her committee.
+Friday, Oct.
+4 the special is a 12-ounce sirloin steak for $8.75.

 Eagle Family Night

 The Eagles will hold the first Family Night on Saturday, Oct.
 4. The cost is $6 for adults and $3 for children age 11 and younger.
-More to come next week as to the menu.
+The menu will be lasagna, salad, french bread and dessert.
 Public is invited.